-D and graduate programs will each require three letters of recommendation from professionals who can support your application.
-The same references can be used for the D and graduate program recommendations.
+Both combined graduate-DI or stand-alone programs require three letters of recommendation from professionals who can support your application.
+The same references can be used for all program recommendations.
 Professionals such as professors and employers should be the writers of these letters; personal letters from friends, religious figures, or employers related to "household" functions (i.e., babysitting, house cleaning, etc.) should not be used.
-Many programs specify and require certain professionals, such as the DPD Director, write a letter of recommendation.
-It is very important to check the D program website for specific application directions and honor all requests.
+Many programs specify and require certain professionals, such as the DPD Director, to write a letter of recommendation.
+It is very important to check the DI program website for specific application directions and honor all requests.